Portugal’s Vicentine Coast & Algarve

 Day 6: Carrapateira – Sagres, 23 mi.
 (37 km)

 A highlight today is Vila do Bispo.
 Here you will find the charm of whitewashed houses scattered down the slopes of a hill crowned by the looming bulk of a church tower.
-The narrow streets which surround the main church contain many houses typical of the old Algarve, with whitewashed walls, bands of bright color, and carved stonework around doors and windows.
+The narrow streets that surround the main church contain many houses typical of the old Algarve, with whitewashed walls, bands of bright color, and carved stonework around doors and windows.
 Later, you enter a region of dramatic natural scenery, comprised of raging seas, towering cliffs, and vast beaches: this is Sagres.
 There is little of historical or architectural interest here as the original town was destroyed in the 1755 earthquake.
 Surfing is the main activity of Sagres but there also challenging hiking trails, quiet roads for cycling, and deep-sea fishing.
 Be sure to visit the unique Fortaleza de Sagres, built with only one defensive wall on the southern edge, as the other three are guarded by the immense and sheer cliffs of the headland.
 Situated within a few kilometers of Europe's most southwestern point, you will find Cape St. Vincent, which up until the 14th century, was believed to be the end of the known world.
-The ferocious waves of the Atlantic Ocean pound the massive cliffs, while high above, the immensely bright lighthouse guards the same dangerous cliffs.Preferred accommodation: Pousada Sagres
+The ferocious waves of the Atlantic Ocean pound the massive cliffs, while high above, the immensely bright lighthouse guards the same dangerous cliffs.Sample accommodations:

 Day 7: Sagres – Lagos, 28 mi.
 (45 km)

 Now you begin to cycle northeast, up the coast.
 Located about halfway between Lagos and Sagres, there is a picturesque fishing village, Salema, a paradise to those who are seeking tranquility and an escape from the crowd.
-The village is home to a number of fishermen who still cast their nets daily and moor their fishing boats on the shore.
+The village is home to many fishermen who still cast their nets daily and moor their fishing boats on the shore.
 Salema's beach is one of the most pleasant and authentic segments of the coast in Portugal.
 The stretch immediately in front of town has beach umbrellas and services in the European style, the coastline to the west is fairly rocky, but to the east, the sandy beachline continues for more than a kilometer.
-Finishing off this ride, blessed with both a beautiful beach and glorious climate, Praia da Luz has a welcoming and friendly atmosphere, with soft golden sands and calm, pristine waters.
+Finishing off this ride, blessed with both a beautiful beach and a glorious climate, Praia da Luz has a welcoming and friendly atmosphere, with soft golden sands and calm, pristine waters.
 Lagos, with its 16th-century walls enclosing the old town, is your day's destination and lies along the bank of the Rio Bensafrim.
 It is a historic but lively city that offers visitors glorious beaches, nightlife, and a charming historic center.
 Within the Lagos region, is an abundance of varied sights and activities, which makes the city a fantastic destination.
 Extending to the east of Lagos is the 4 km long Meia Praia Beach, which is the longest sandy beach on the western side of the Algarve.
-Aside from its hedonistic appeal, Lagos has historical clout, having launched many naval excursions during Portugal’s extraordinary Age of Discoveries.Preferred accommodation: Tivoli Lagos
+Aside from its hedonistic appeal, Lagos has historical clout, having launched many naval excursions during Portugal’s extraordinary Age of Discoveries.Sample accommodations:

 Day 8: Departure